eyoelmulugeta/R_Final_project/README.md

 then we arranged all three graphs together

+# Effect of country on the Average Length, Width and Apex
 Canada has the largest wing length and width, but the smallest Apex area, of all the nations. while the Republic of Ireland had the highest average apex area Length.

 ![image](https://user-images.githubusercontent.com/112992643/207200652-7ce6e38e-c478-471d-a007-be5a906c7143.png)

 ## 1.Map-making plot